-Online M.Sc./Postgraduate Diploma Managing Risk and System Change
+Online Postgraduate Certificate / Diploma and M.Sc. in Managing Risk and System Change

 Students will also become part of a global community of practice, a community of professional learners, across a range of safety critical sectors, where they will benefit not only from the academic and industrial experts delivering the course but also from the extended network of fellow students.

 Read what some of our current and past students have said about the course in the testimonials section below.

 These courses provides students with a stimulating online learning experience by creating a structured yet flexible learning approach.
 The place of study is flexible as online delivery allows students to engage in learning activities at home or in the workplace and there is no requirement to attend the Trinity campus in Dublin.
 Students will have access to weekly materials using a virtual learning environment and the opportunity to engage with other students and lecturers using a variety of online discussion boards.

 There are seven core modules, from which the Postgraduate Certificate, Diploma and M.Sc. are made up.

 The Postgraduate Certificate consists of four of the seven modules and runs over one academic year.
 The modules will be shared with those students undertaking the Postgraduate Diploma.

 Students who successfully complete all modules in the Postgraduate Certificate may take an additional year of study and complete a further three modules for the award of Postgraduate Diploma.

 |Semester 1 - Michaelmas Term||Semester 2 - Hilary Term||Semester 2 - Trinity Term|

 |The Role of People & Processes in Organisations||Managing Performance and Risk||Leading Change|